 No. Daytime is a better time to get familiar with your telescope (of course, don’t point it at the Sun unless it’s equipped with a proper solar filter).
 And if you bring your scope to a public skywatching session, people will come up to you the entire time expecting to look through it.

-The sessions can be a good place to ask questions of the amateur astronomers, but Morehead staff and telescope operators may not have time for an extensive conversation.
+The sessions can be a good place to ask questions, but Morehead staff and telescope operators may not have time for an extensive conversation.

 Skywatching sessions are in outdoor locations with varying terrain and darkness.
 If you have special accessibility needs, please contact Morehead ahead of time with your questions.